Criminal Law

 Expunging Criminal Records

 A criminal record can have a significant effect on your future even after you serve your sentence.
-For example, it is legal for certain employers to refuse to hire people with a criminal history.
+For example, it is legal for certain employers to refuse to hire people with criminal history records.
 Landlords can also deny renting a house or apartment to you.

 If you have a criminal record, there are steps that you can take to minimize how convictions might affect you in the future.
 Specifically, you can seek to have your criminal records expunged.